tdwg/bdq/tg2/_review/docs/list/bdqval/index.md

 		</tr>
 		<tr>
 			<td>Comments</td>
-			<td>See also: bdq:Empty.
-In the BDQ standard, bdq:NotEmpty is used to evaluate bdqffdq:InformationElements within a Test specification.
-Common string serializations of null such as '\N', 'NA', 'NaN', and NULL are treated as bdq:NotEmpty.
-If '\N' is present in a dataset, Tests are expected to explicitly treat that value as bdq:NotEmpty, and then try to evaluate it against whatever other criteria may apply.
-The term bdq:NotEmpty is defined to be more broadly usable than the scope of BDQ Tests. </td>
+			<td>See also: bdqval:Empty.
+In the BDQ standard, bdqval:NotEmpty is used to evaluate bdqffdq:InformationElements within a Test specification.
+Common string serializations of null such as '\N', 'NA', 'NaN', and NULL are treated as bdqval:NotEmpty.
+If '\N' is present in a dataset, Tests are expected to explicitly treat that value as bdqval:NotEmpty, and then try to evaluate it against whatever other criteria may apply.
+The term bdqval:NotEmpty is defined to be more broadly usable than the scope of BDQ Tests. </td>
 		</tr>
 		<tr>
 			<td>Status</td>